 Dark Energy on the other hand is the energy of the vacuum that stretches the fabric of space and time in exponential rate.
 Dark Energy, on a mathematical sense, is essentially a positive energy density with a negative pressure.
 Two models were taken into consideration for its explanation, Quintessence and Quantum Fluctuation.
 By Heisenberg Uncertainty Principle, when the conservation of energy is temporarily violated, it left an energy density hole in the vacuum.
 Dark Energy is said to be the downright victor in the tug-of-war of the Dark Matter and Dark Energy pulling against its other because of the 70% measured volume of the Dark Energy.

-Same month, I have released two issues for the PJA: TOV Special Edition and the regular edition
+Same month, I have released two issues for the PJA: TOV Special Edition and the regular edition.

 Transit of Venus edition talks about the rarest phenomenon for this millennium, one that occurs in pairs every 240 years, with an 8 year interval.
 This transit is very significant to astronomers because it gave rise to the parallax mathematics, one that is being used in scaling the distances of planets.